Karena-417/karena_hong/README.md

 •	Structured Problem Solving <br>
 •	Story-lining and Client Presentation <br>

+### Professional Certification
+•	Boston Consulting Group – BCG RISE for Business and Data Analytics On course from March to September 2022

+•	Singapore Management University - Data Science & Analytics for Strategic Decisions On course from June to August 2022

 <!-- Add link to the sections -->
 [Experience](#experience) <br>